rafaelbeckel/test-c-rust-wasm/README.md

 This repository was created to test the current state of the Rust nightly compiler for producing a compatible C ABI for the `wasm32-unknown-unknown` target with `--Z wasm_c_abi=spec`.

-For context, this is the [relevant tracking issue](https://github.com/rustwasm/wasm-bindgen/issues/3454) in `wasm-bindgen`.
+For context, this is the [relevant tracking issue](https://github.com/rustwasm/wasm-bindgen/issues/3454) in Wasm Bingen.

 This workspace contains a series of small examples of how to produce a single WASM binary with both C and Rust code that can call each other.

-To see the build strategies, check out the `build.sh` file in each of the crates in this workspace.
+To see how to do it, check out the `build.sh` file in each of the crates in this workspace.

 ## Build Strategies